jarenadams21/art-walk/README.md

 ## Todo
 * Firebase auth [DONE]
-* Handle user input error cases such as no input walks
+* Handle user input error cases such as no input walks Handle this with an error popup common component to echo dynamic messages to different pages
 * Style navigation and UI for cleaner feel
 * Profile page
 * OpenAI recommender model
+* Save art into collections page with cards

 ## Instructions
 * i.
 Open terminal and navigate to project directory and type the following commands,